denodenodeno/denodenodeno.github.io/blog/_posts/2015-09-29-using-reveal-js-with-github-pages.md

 [reveal.js](https://github.com/hakimel/reveal.js) is a great and really easy to use framework for creating your presentations.
-Today we'll see how to create and deploy your presentations on github pages.
+Today we'll see how to create and deploy presentations on github pages.
 (Specific instructions on how to use and configure reveal.js can be found [here](https://github.com/hakimel/reveal.js)).

 ##Clone reveal.js repository